terasolunaorg/terasolunaorg.github.com/guideline/5.0.x/en/_sources/ImplementationAtEachLayer/DomainLayer.txt

      - | Even if the separate Service(BLogic) is created for each event, it is recommended that same person is the in-charge of the complete use-case.
    * - | (4)
      - | Implement in SharedService to share the logic with multiple business logics.
-       | In the above figure, different person is assigned as the incharge.
+       | In the above figure, different person is assigned as the in-charge.
 However, he may be the same person as (1) depending per the project structure.

  .. note::